Mask-Associated Dry Eye (MADE) in University of Mostar Students

 humans, masks, dry eye syndrome, studentsAbstract

-Main findings: Participants who wore facemask 3-6 h a day had a significantly lower TBUT-test results (Z = -2,172, p = 0,030), lower Schirmer test values (Z = -1,962, p = 0,050) and higher OSDI scores (Z = 2,095, p = 0,036), compared to participants who wore it less than 3 hours a day.
-Moreover, women had a statistically higher OSDI score compared with men (Z = 2,052, p = 0,040).
+Main findings: Participants who wore a facemask for 3-6 hours (h) a day had significantly lower TBUT test results (Z = -2.172, p = 0.030), lower Schirmer test values (Z = -1.962, p = 0.050) and higher OSDI scores (Z = 2.095, p = 0.036), compared to participants who wore one for less than 3 h a day.
+Moreover, women had a statistically higher OSDI score compared to men (Z = 2.052, p = 0.040).